Create Your Own Offer That Converts! Click Here! >>

 CPM vs. CPC

-Two terms you've no doubt heard a lot is CPM and CPC.
+Two terms you've no doubt heard a lot are CPM and CPC.

 Usually, you get paid one of two ways...
-Whenever someone clicks and ad on your website OR whenever someone views an ad.
+Whenever someone clicks an ad on your website or views an ad.

 Nothing needs to be sold.
 You don't make a commission or anything like that.
 Very simply, you get paid by a click or a view.

-Different ad networks have different parameters, and some even pay out when either event happens...
+Different ad networks have other parameters; some even pay out when either event happens...

 Which brings me to my next point - how much traffic do you need?